Skip to content

 3. Experiment with Pitch

-Example: Pitch a vocal sample down by an octave for added depth and emotional resonance.
+• Example: Pitch a vocal sample down by an octave for a darker, more intense feel.

 Practical Solution: Layering and Blending